Vitez massacre (1993)

-The Vitez massacre was the murder of 8 Croat children by members of the Army of the Republic of Bosnia and Herzegovina (ARBiH) on 10 June 1993, during the Croat–Bosniak War.
+The Vitez massacre was the killing of eight Bosnian Croat children by the Army of the Republic of Bosnia and Herzegovina (ARBiH) on 10 June 1993, during the Croat–Bosniak War.

+Background

+War broke out between Herzeg-Bosnia, supported by Croatia, and the Republic of Bosnia and Herzegovina, supported by the Bosnian Mujaheddin and the Croatian Defence Forces.
+It lasted from 18 October 1992 to 23 February 1994, and is considered often as a "war within a war" as it was a part of the much larger Bosnian War.
+Fighting soon spread to Central Bosnia and soon Herzegovina, where most of the fighting would take place in those regions.

 Massacre

-On the morning of 10 June 1993 between 8-9:45 pm, a grenade was shot from ARBiH positions ans fell 2 meters away from a playground with 15 children on it.
-5 died on impact of the grenade while 3 more were taken to a hospital for serious injuries.
-6 other children were also injured.
+On the morning of 10 June 1993 between 8:00 and 9:45 a.m., a shell was fired from ARBiH positions and landed next to a playground with 15 children on it.
+Five children were killed on impact while three others died after being hospitalized with serious injuries.
+Six other children were injured.
 No service was able to catch the massacre in video.

 No one has been indicted by the International Criminal Tribunal for the former Yugoslavia (ICTY).
 A disputed fact is that the children who died played with Muslim children on a daily basis, who did not come to play on the day of the massacre.
 Therefore, it is suspected that they were warned about a probably planned attack.